Topics: Internal + External | Needles + Catheters

 - Less bleeding than when using cannula.

-- Harder to do jewelry transfers than cannula, possibility for a greater percentage of transfer failure.
+- Harder to do jewelry transfers without a connection pin or tapered guide than cannula, possibility for a greater percentage of transfer failure.

 Introcan cannula by Braun